Jyotirmayaapato/DevilJO/README.md

 # DevilJO — The Obsidian Gallery

-**DevilJO** is a brutalist digital anthology designed for publishing poetry and photography.
-It combines a high-contrast editorial frontend with a robust FastAPI backend and integrated AI assistance.
+**DevilJO** is a modern digital anthology designed for publishing poetry and photography.
+It is a standalone, local-first application featuring a professional, high-performance interface and integrated AI assistance.

 ## 🖋️ Project Overview (Local Edition)